Toby7658/History-Onics/README.md

 # User Experience UX

+## User Interaction
+The aim of this site is to provide a one-stop source for knowledge of the country of Ireland.
+This is an informational site and is designed so as the user can access all information, both historical and touristic, without the need to search elsewhere.
+Although an informational website, the user can interact by social media and a contact page.
+As the site is responsive on all screens, the user can access the site while travelling and can keep returning as they navigate their way around Ireland.
+The site is designed for the user to have quick access to information as they need it, including maps, brief descriptions and videos of each area.

 ## Wireframe
 The mock-up for this project was created using [Balsamiq](https://balsamiq.com/wireframes/).
 Aspects of the mock-up have changed during production due to increasing user experience and